 One more option would be the Sony RX100.
 It’s a touch more expensive either of these options but it shoots in 4K or 1080p 60fps.
 Also, since it’s a mirrorless camera, it is going to much more lightweight and portable.
 If you plan to do a lot of vlogs on the go or you just never know where or when you might be filming, the RX100 from Sony is excellent.
 It’s also fairly rugged so you can feel confident having it in a bag so it’s ready to go at a moments notice.

 This last one really can be a freebie.
 Just take into account where you film your videos and think of it as your set.
 You wouldn’t see Sportscenter filmed in a laundry room or some messy place to consider what your audience will be looking at behind you.
 Try to find something that looks nice and is maybe relatable to the content you’re producing.
 If you talk about games, then maybe you can film in front of your gaming setup or shelves with game collectibles.
+You can also try my run and gun setup if you’re out and about a lot.

 The possibilities are endless so use your imagination and make good use of what you have around you.
 If all else fails, pick up a green screen for relatively cheap and make your background whatever you want it to be.